Mutahir-15/codecommons/01_agentic_ai/Readme.md

 This project leverages the following frameworks:

-- 🔹 **[OpenAI Agent SDK](https://openai.github.io/openai-agents-python/)** – For building structured agents with tools, planning, and memory.
+- 🔹 **[OpenAI Agent SDK](https://openai.github.io/openai-agents-python/)**: For building structured agents with tools, planning, and memory.
-- 🔹 **Streamlit** – To create interactive dashboards and UI for agent interaction.
+- 🔹 **Streamlit**: To create interactive dashboards and UI for agent interaction.
-- 🔹 **UV (Universal Virtualenv)** – For package and environment management.
+- 🔹 **UV (Universal Virtualenv)**: For package and environment management.
-- 🔹 **OpenRouter** – For accessing and routing between multiple LLM providers.
+- 🔹 **OpenRouter**: For accessing and routing between multiple LLM providers.
-- 🔹 **Function Tools & Tracing** – For detailed understanding of execution and debugging.
+- 🔹 **Function Tools & Tracing**: For detailed understanding of execution and debugging.

 - ---